Single-Member LLC to Multi-Member LLC: Everything You Need to Know

 Converting a single-member LLC to multi-member LLC occurs when the ownership stake of a limited liability company is divided among additional owners, referred to as "members."
-LLCs are a common organizational structure for small businesses because of their flexible management structure and ease of establishment.
-This entity offers the tax structure of a partnership combined with the limited liability protection of a corporation.
+Limited liability company LLC is a common organizational structure for small businesses because of their flexible management structure and ease of establishment.
+This business entity offers the tax structure of a partnership combined with the limited liability protection of a corporation.

 Single-Member LLC Characteristics

 An entrepreneur may form a single-member LLC to enjoy tax benefits and protect personal assets from business liability.
 An LLC can have any number of members and can choose to be taxed as a C corporation, S corporation, partnership (multi-member), or disregarded entity (single-member).
 A single-member LLC is taxed as a disregarded entity, and a multi-member LLC as a partnership by default unless the LLC elects C corp taxation by filing IRS Form 8832 or S corp taxation by filing IRS Form 2553.

 Unlike corporations, LLCs are governed at the state level, and their operation varies by state.
 However, in most states, rules about adding new members to an LLC are the same.

 LLC members are listed in the articles of organization when the LLC is formed.
 If you created an operating agreement for your LLC, it may detail the procedures for adding members, which should be followed if you opt to do so.
 If no such procedure exists, the new member or members must agree on the terms of membership with the existing LLC member, including the new members' ownership percentages.
 The written agreement must be signed by both new and existing members.